Define scheduled alerts

 minute hour day month day-of-week.
 Splunk does not use the 6th parameter for

 year, common in other forms of cron notation.

 */5 * * * * : Every 5 minutes */30 * * * * : Every 30 minutes 0 */12 * * * : Every 12 hours, on the hour */20 * * * 1-5 : Every 20 minutes, Monday through Friday 0 9 1-7 * 1 : First Monday of each month, at 9am.

-If you set choose Cron schedule, you also need to enter a Search time range over which you want to run the search.
-What you enter here will override the time range you set when you first designed and ran the search.
-It is recommended that the execution schedule matches the search time range so that no overlaps or gaps occurs - for example if you choose to run a search every 20 minutes then it is recommended that the search's time range be 20 minutes as well (-20m).
+If you choose Cron schedule, you also must enter a Search time range over which you want to run the search.
+What you enter here overrides the time range you set when you first designed and ran the search.
+It is recommended that the execution schedule matches the search time range so that no overlaps or gaps occur - for example, if you choose to run a search every 20 minutes then it is recommended that the search's time range also be 20 minutes (-20m).